zahraatashgahi/QuickSelection/README.md

 ### Usage
 To run the code you can use the following lines:
-1. select dataset and the number of trining epochs:
+1. select dataset and the number of training epochs:
     ```sh
     dataset="madelon"
     epoch=100